GunjanHardasmalani/Chat-App/README.md

-# TrustToken Frontend Interview Project
-  *A chat app with real APIs*

 ## Howdy! 👋
 This is a chat application like Slack built using React as Front end and Node.js for Backend